Ruffian (horse)

 Ruffian (April 17, 1972 - July 7, 1975) was an American Thoroughbred racehorse who won ten consecutive races, including the Acorn, Mother Goose and Coaching Club American Oaks, then known as the American Triple Tiara.
 She was in the lead at every point of call in every race she ever ran and set new stakes records in each of the eight stakes races she won.
 Her dominating wins resulted in her being voted the American Champion filly at both ages two and three.
 In July 1975, she entered a highly anticipated match race with Kentucky Derby winner Foolish Pleasure, in which she broke down with two broken bones in her right foreleg.
 Surgery was attempted but Ruffian reacted poorly and exacerbated the injuries while coming out of anesthesia.
 As a result, she had to be euthanized.

 Ruffian was inducted into the National Museum of Racing and Hall of Fame in 1976.
 The Blood-Horse magazine ranked her as the top filly or mare of the twentieth century in their list of the top 100 American racehorses of the 20th century, and number 35 overall.
 Her story was told in the 2007 film Ruffian and numerous books.

 Background

 Ruffian was foaled on April 17, 1972, at Claiborne Farm near Paris, Kentucky.
 She was bred by Stuart S. Janney Jr. and Barbara Phipps Janney, owners of Locust Hill Farm in Glyndon, Maryland.
-Janney, a cousin of prominent horseman Ogden Mills Phipps, later became the chairman of the Bessemer Trust.
+Barbara Janney was a cousin of prominent horseman Ogden Mills Phipps.
 Ruffian was sired by Reviewer, a son of the Phipps family's great sire Bold Ruler, and out of the Native Dancer mare Shenanigans.
 She was trained by Frank Y. Whiteley Jr.

 Ruffian was a dark bay filly, often described as black or near-black.
 She stood high, then considered quite large for a filly.
 Sportswriter Joe Hirsch called her the most imposing juvenile filly he'd ever seen.
 William Nack, author of Ruffian: A Racetrack Romance, wrote, "She looked like an outside linebacker."
 Ruffian used her early speed, size and strength to intimidate competition.